Rantanen/intercom/CONTRIBUTING.md

 Thank you for showing interest in developing Intercom!
 There are many ways to help in making Intercom better.
 All the usual things from filing issues to improving documentation are appreciated.
-However as these tasks differ very little between various open source projects, this document mostly skips them.
+However as these tasks differ very little between various open source projects, this document doesn't go deeply into them.

 Instead this document serves as a very high level architectural description for developers interested in diving into the Intercom codebase.

 ## Sub-crates

-Intercom is built from four different crates: `intercom`, `intercom-attributes`, `intercom-utils` and `intercom-common`.
+Intercom is built from five different crates: `intercom`, `intercom-attributes`, `intercom-common`, `intercom-cli` and `intercom-build`.

 ### `intercom`

-Intercom is the primary crate that includes the runtime infrastructure as well as exports the attributes defined in the `intercom-attributes` crate.
+Intercom is the primary crate that includes the runtime infrastructure, exports the procedural macro attributes defined in `intercom-attributes` and includes bits of tooling required for processing intercom libraries.

+In short, Intercom is the primary crate that should be suitable as the only dependency for projects using intercom.

-Given `intercom` is a normal runtime crate, it's recommended that as much of the Intercom functionality as possible would be included in this crate.
+Given `intercom` is a normal runtime crate, it's recommended that as much of the runtime functionality as possible would be defined in this crate.

 ### `intercom-attributes`

-The attributes crate is probably the most importat crate of the four.
-This crate implements the proc-macro attribute magic that is the various `[com_...]` attributes which define the COM interfaces.
+The attributes crate is probably technically the most important crate of the four.
+This crate implements the proc-macro attribute magic, which defines the various `[com_...]` attributes which are used to implement intercom libraries.

 As opposed to the `intercom` crate, the `intercom-attributes` crate is a compile-time crate.
 All the attribute expansion happens during compilation.